-We are happy to announce that one of our group members, Andreas Gerhardus, will be teaching a course on “Causal Inference with Applications to Time Series” at the Friedrich-Schiller-Universität Jena in the summer term 2021.
+Jakob Runge will be teaching a course on “Causal Inference” at TU Berlin in the winter term 2021/22.
 The course will be held online and is open for participation.

 You will learn basic concepts of causality according to Pearl and Spirtes and the corresponding mathematical apparatus.
 Starting from the concept of graphical models and conditional independence, learning algorithms are discussed.
 An important part is the practical estimation problem for learning causal graphs and statistical methods.
 Since many applied sciences involve time series data, special emphasis will be given to problems characteristic of time series.
 We will conclude with exemplary applications of causal inference methods to climate time series.

 Pearl, J. Causality: Models, reasoning, and inference.
 Cambridge University Press, 2009

 Spirtes, P., Glymour, C., and Scheines, R., Causation, Prediction, and Search (MIT Press, Boston, 2000)

 The courses take place online.
 The first meeting is Friday, Oct 22nd 15:15-16:45, but there will be a flexible schedule since I am not available every Friday.
 You can still join if you miss the first meeting.